 Never once did I consider not to get a college degree.
 Nor did dropping out ever cross my mind.
-Failure was not an option, partly because I didn’t want to return to McDonald’s making egg McMuffins at 6:30am, and face a manager who made us staff feel like shit everyday.
+Failure was not an option.
+This was partly because I didn’t want to return to McDonald’s making egg McMuffins at 6:30am.
+I did not want to face a manager who made us staff feel like shit everyday.
 We’d rebel by eating all the apple pies we could and slip an extra burger into friendly customer’s bags.
 Even then, $3.15 an hour felt like crappy pay.
-The other reason why I wanted to do well was because I wanted to be rich!

-Of course there comes a point where you are over-educated, and you pay too much and screw yourself in the process if the economy is bad.
+Of course there comes a point where you can get over-educated, rack up too much student loan debt, and screw yourself in the process if the economy is bad.
 So be careful on the other end as well.
 Sure, there is an education bubble for those who go to ridiculously expensive schools who plan to enter an occupation that doesn’t provide a good ROI.
 The easiest way to pop the education bubble is to simply enforce higher lending standards on students.

 In bull markets, companies need warm bodies because there’s so much demand for their products.
 Companies can’t risk pissing off their clients, and know that it’s game time to seize their opportunity while things are good and maximize profits.
 In downturns, variable costs i.e. you and me are the first to go.
 A company isn’t going to let go of their star producer.
 They are going to get rid of their worst producers.

 A college degree doesn’t guarantee you anything.
-What it does do is put you 70% ahead of everybody else without one!
-If you are to put your life savings on someone to succeed, you would bet on the person with a college degree over one with only a high school degree 10 times out of 10 to get and retain a job.
-Yes, there are always exceptions, and I can find an exception to your exception too, so the point is mute.
+However, what it does do is put you 70% ahead of everybody else without one!
+If you are to put your life savings on someone to succeed, you would bet on the person who was able to get a college degree over one with only a high school degree 10 times out of 10 to get and retain a job.
+Yes, there are always exceptions.
+And I can find an exception to your exception too, so the point is moot.

-The world is damn competitive, so bear down, grit your teeth, and get that degree!
-And if you’ve got an bachelor’s degree, you might as well get a master’s degree if you’ve got time!
+The world is damn competitive, so bear down, grit your teeth, and go get a college degree!
+And if you’ve got a bachelor’s degree, you might as well get a master’s degree if you’ve got time!
 Check out the post, Should I Go To Grad School?
 Get Rich Or Die Trying!
 Make this year the year you get the most education possible.